michelschep/the-ultimate-prompt/readme.md

-This project contains a tool to design the perfect prompt
+This project contains a tool to design the perfect prompt.